-Expectations With the rise of advancing technologies, businesses will likely need to manage customer expectations within the realities of their business.
+With the rise of advancing technologies, businesses will likely need to manage customer expectations within the realities of their business.
 This is especially important as customer expectations have already seen an overall decline by 4 percent in 2023, with significant falls in Thailand (-8%) and Germany (-7%) in particular.
 To reverse the trend, companies will likely need to better meet their customers' communications needs and wants.
 Consumers expect transparent and consistent communication across the board - be it when they are dealing with a customer service robot or a human agent.
 They also want to be reassured their problem will be efficiently solved by a technology and not disappear into a black hole.
-They want to be informed in a timely manner when things change, and they want companies to accurately, continually reset their expectations as changes take place.
+They want to be informed in a timely manner when things change, and they want companies to accurately, continually reset their expectations as changes take place. -4% overall score

 Al can help companies meet - and even exceed - customer expectations.
 Al's predictive analytics can anticipate customer needs and preferences.
 It can also spot customer behavior patterns that companies can proactively use to offer relevant support and advice before customers even ask for them.
-The trick, however, will be putting in place communication protocols that accurately and consistently keep customers informed. - 1.
-Leverage low code or no code AI applications to explore AI in simple and safe ways. - 2.
-Develop a messaging framework and communications strategy about the role of AI in your business - aimed at both employees and customers. - 3.
-Test supply chain AI applications as an easy entry to improved inventory management.
+The trick, however, will be putting in place communication protocols that accurately and consistently keep customers informed. - Leverage low code or no code Al applications to explore Al in simple and safe ways. - 2.
+Develop a messaging framework and communications strategy about the role of Al in your business aimed at both employees and customers. - 3.
+Test supply chain Al applications as an easy entry to improved inventory management.

-Orchestrated experiences Time and Effort Organizations are struggling to make their customers' lives easier.
+Organizations are struggling to make their customers' lives easier.
 Time and Effort scores fell by 2 percent globally with the largest decline in Thailand (-8%).
 Hong Kong (SAR), China, on the other hand, achieved a reverse effect with organizations contributing to a rise of 6 percent.
 To follow Hong Kong (SAR), China's lead, Al can help.
-Applying Al to streamline processes, automate tasks and provide personalized assistance can help reduce the amount of time and effort customers spend with companies.
+Applying AI to streamline processes, automate tasks and provide personalized assistance can help reduce the amount of time and effort customers spend with companies.
 For example, Al's ability to index and analyze vast amounts of information can make it easier and quicker for customers to find specific details or solutions on the company's website or in other documents.
 Order processing, tracking and delivery is another area that can benefit from AI, offering automatic and frequent updates to customers without them having to contact customer support.
-AI can also help automate the customer onboarding process - a point in the journey where problems often occur-guiding them through account setup and providing relevant and prompt information for a quick and accurate set up.
+Al can also help automate the customer onboarding process - a point in the journey where problems often occur-guiding them through account setup and providing relevant and prompt information for a quick and accurate set up.
 Using conversational AI and other advanced technologies can enable companies to engage with customers across a greater number of channels, including chat, social media or messaging apps (i.e., Facebook Messenger, WhatsApp).
-This gives consumers greater choice to find an option that is most convenient to them at any given time.
+This gives consumers greater choice to find an option that is most convenient to them at any given time. © 2024 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
+All rights reserved.